pb4git/Nash-DQN-CSB-Article/README.md

-# CSB-Q-Learning
+# How we applied Q-Learning to Coders Strike Back and reached the top of the leaderboard
 In 2017, we (Agade and pb4) had a go at cracking Coders Strike Back (CSB) with Reinforcement Learning methods.
 Despite mitigated results at the time, our second attempt took place early in 2019.
-This endeavor proved to be a huge success : we now occupy the number 1 spot on the leaderboard, and have achieved over 95% winrate against Pen's previously uncontested AI.
+This endeavor proved to be a huge success: we now occupy the number 1 spot on the leaderboard and have achieved over 95% winrate against Pen's previously uncontested AI.
 We are thrilled with this achievement and the fact that we have inspired other players to pursue the same goal.
 CSB is a fertile multiplayer puzzle where the widest variety of algorithms is/are (? je dirais is) showcased at the top of the leaderboard before disseminating on the platform.
 And similarly with this work, we hope to bring new techniques of reinforcement learning on the platform.